Hong Kong party accident: Back-up mirror dancer in intensive care after painting fell

 The remaining eight shows in the group’s Hong Kong concert series have since been canceled and Hong Kong Chief Executive John Lee has called for an investigation.

-“I contacted the Minister of Culture, Sports and Tourism, and instructed the Recreational and Cultural Services Department, along with relevant departments, to thoroughly investigate the accident and review the safety requirements for similar performance activities in order to protect the safety of the performers, crew and members of the public,” Lee said. .
+“I contacted the Minister of Culture, Sports and Tourism, and instructed the Recreational and Cultural Services Department, along with relevant departments, to conduct a thorough investigation of the accident and review the safety requirements for similar performance activities in order to protect the safety of the performers, crew and members of the public,” Lee told me. .

 Kevin Young, Hong Kong’s culture minister, said Friday that the board fell because one of the cables carrying it was loose.